Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Which gross motor activities will you try next?

-Does your child have their gross motor skills mastered?
+Has your child mastered their gross motor skills?

 Then check out this post on fine motor activities to perfect their fine motor skills!